 |Alma Mater:||Cal Poly, 1994|

-Jim Mastro, a veteran in the collegiate coaching ranks for more than two decades, begins his fourth year as running backs coach on Mike Leach’s staff.
+Jim Mastro, a veteran in the collegiate coaching ranks for more than two decades, begins his fifth year as running backs coach on Mike Leach’s staff.

 In 2013, Mastro guided a running back group that doubled its yards-per-carry average, nearly doubled its total rushing yardage and rushed for 10 touchdowns.
 Running back Marcus Mason led the team in all-purpose yards and finished second on the team in receptions